Cuberick-Orion/CIRR/Test-split_server.md

 # Test-split Server on CIRR Dataset

-We host an [evaluation server](http://cirr.cecs.anu.edu.au/) individually.
+We host an [evaluation server](http://cirr.cecs.anu.edu.au/) on a dedicated machine.
 It accepts a `.json` file containing the model's predictions and returns results.

 >The `.json` files must be generated following our templates, otherwise, it cannot be properly processed.

 >We do not save your information, nor your uploaded files to the server.

->Nevertheless, please follow our instructions and DO NOT upload any file containing sensitive information.
+>Nevertheless, please DO NOT upload any file containing sensitive information.
 We are not responsible for any related incidents.

 ## Generating the Prediction Files for Upload